salehwahab/reverse-engineering-ai-sca/README.md

 6. **Dummy Detection**
    - LSTM-based sequence labeling with token embedding
    - Detects obfuscation techniques like inserted dummy instructions
+   -
 7. **LLM for Assembly to C**
    - After recovering the Assembly language, an LLM is used for converting it to human-readable C code

+8. **Side Channel Forensics**
+   - Using electromagnetic emission for detecting

 ---